Larry Kwong: Movies and media

-2011: Kwong's story is featured in the documentary film Lost Years: A People's Struggle for Justice (2011), written, directed and produced by Kenda Gee and Tom Radford.
+2011: Kwong's story is featured in the documentary film Lost Years: A People's Struggle for Justice, written, directed and produced by Kenda Gee and Tom Radford.

 2014: The Shift: The Story of the China Clipper, a documentary by Chester Sit, Wes Miron and Tracy Nagai, had its theatrical premiere in Vernon, BC.

 2015: King Kwong: Larry Kwong, the China Clipper who Broke the NHL Colour Barrier, a biography by Paula Johanson, was published.

-2024: The Longest Shot: How Larry Kwong Changed the Face of Hockey, a biography by Chad Soon and George Chiang, was published by Orca Book Publishers.
+2024: The Longest Shot: How Larry Kwong Changed the Face of Hockey, a biography written by Chad Soon and George Chiang and illustrated by Amy Qi, was released by Orca Book Publishers.